hielkemuizelaar/clin34_website/_posts/2024-06-15-accepted-abstracts.md

 date: 2024-06-15 8:00 +0100
 tags: [abstracts]
 toc:  false
 excerpt: Notifications of acceptance for CLIN 34 have been sent out.
-Find a list of accepted abstracts <a href="/2024/06/15/accepted-abstracts/">here</a>.
+Find the program <a href="/program/">here</a>.
 ---

 <style>